sfranzyshen/mjs3/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-mJS is a single-header JavaScript engine library for microcontrollers. mJS is designed for small footprint and C/C++ interoperability.
+mJS is a single-header JavaScript engine for microcontrollers.

 ## Features

 - Clean ISO C, ISO C++.
 Builds on VC98, modern compilers, 8-bit Arduinos, etc
 - No dependencies
+- Implements a restricted subset of ES6 with limitations
 - Preallocates all necessary memory and never calls `malloc`, `realloc` in the run time.
 On OOM, the VM is halted
 - Object pool, property pool, and string pool sizes are defined at compile time